M-O-S-E-S/moses/README.md

         * GRID_NAME: name your grid
         * GRID_NICK: nickname for your grid
         * LOGIN_URI: use the STATIC ip for your grid
+        * MGM_PUBLIC_ADDESS: use the STATIC ip for your grid
         * FREESWITCH_IP: use the STATIC ip for your grid

     1. Service Configurations: